ichigo-dev/meower/README.md

 This application is written in Rust ([1]) for many components.
 For the frontend, it uses Sycamore ([2]), a SPA (Single Page Application) framework that uses WebAssembly.
-For the backend and authentication reverse proxy server, it uses Axum ([3]), a web server framework based on Tokio ([4]).
+For the backend and authentication server, it uses Axum ([3]), a web server framework based on Tokio ([4]).
 It also uses SeaORM ([5]) as a tool for database migration and model generation.

 - [1] [Rust](https://www.rust-lang.org)
 - [2] [Sycamore](https://sycamore-rs.netlify.app)